 How to Add Client and Server Side Logger Service in Angular App?

-Step 1 – Create a new Angular application using the Angular CLI:
+Step 1 – Create a New Application

 ng new ngx-logger-example

-Step 2 – Install ngx-logger
+Step 2 – Install ngx-logger and Its Dependencies

 npm install ngx-logger --save